BonBong/Course-mark-Assignment-6/Course-mark Assignment 6/README.md

 Outcome Analysis
 ----------------

--   The plot and Spearman Correlation test shows that a weak negative inverse correlation (*r* = -0.4) exists between the measured variales..
-A *p* value of 0.08 inidicates that the chances of obtaining the observed *r* value (assuming *H=0* is true) are significantly high.
+-   The plot and Spearman Correlation test shows that a weak negative inverse correlation (*r* = -0.4) exists between the measured variales.
+A *p* value of 0.08 (which is quite high) inidicates that the null hypothesis may be accepted in this case.
 -   There is no linear relationship between the variables, as the diagnostic tests show no homoskedasticity or Gaussian distribution of the residuals.
-Both these parameters are required assumptions for a linear regression. in addition to theses, a linear trend is not apparent from the plot.
+Both these parameters are required assumptions for a linear regression.
+In addition to theses, a linear trend is not apparent from the plot.
+-   Test statistic (F) = 6.97, degree of freedom =14